ietf-wg-cellar/ebml-specification/specification.markdown

 Even if the semantic layer offers any kind of encryption, EBML itself could leak information at both the semantic layer (as declared via the DocType Element) and within the EBML structure (the presence of EBML Elements can be derived even with an unknown semantic layer using a heuristic approach; not without errors, of course, but with a certain degree of confidence).

-An EBML Document that has the following issues may still be handled by the EBML Reader and the data accepted as such:
+An EBML Document that has the following issues may still be handled by the EBML Reader and the data accepted as such depending on how strict it wants to enforce the EBML Header rules:

 - Invalid Element IDs that are longer than the limit stated in the EBMLMaxIDLength Element of the EBML Header.
 - Invalid Element IDs that are not encoded in the shortest-possible way.